lisabazis/TeamSA/Code_Analysis_for_SSE.md

 Zulip documentation contains multiple sections pertaining to security demonstrating that it was well thought-out by the developers during the design process.

 ## Links to Pull Requests
+No pull requests were made to the Zulip project.

 ## Project Board
 [Task 6 Project Board](https://github.com/lisabazis/TeamSA/projects/1)